Hanson Dowell: Later hockey career and politics

 Dowell was the past-president of the CAHA from 1947 to 1950.
-He remained active in attending the annual general meetings, and oversaw the senor hockey playoffs in Eastern Canada on behalf of the CAHA.
+He remained active in attending the annual general meetings, and oversaw the senior hockey playoffs in Eastern Canada on behalf of the CAHA.
 He served as president of the Central Valley Hockey League during the 1952–53 season, and was appointed by the CAHA to arbitrate a player eligibility dispute in the Maritime Men's Hockey League which threatened to withdraw from the MAHA in April 1953.
 Dowell returned to the MAHA executive in 1956, when he was elected secretary-treasurer of the association.

 Dowell was a Conservative Party candidate in the 1960 Nova Scotia general election for the newly established district of Annapolis East.
 He was elected to the 47th General Assembly of Nova Scotia by defeating Henry Hicks, the Leader of the Opposition and the Liberal Party candidate.
-After a recount was completed, Dowell's victory was reduced from a fourteen vote margin to eight votes.
+After a recount was completed, Dowell's victory was reduced from a fourteen-vote margin to eight votes.
 Dowell took his seat in a majority government led by Robert Stanfield, and was speculated by the Canadian Press as a candidate for a cabinet position due to his background as a lawyer and as a prominent hockey executive.

 Dowell resigned his seat for Annapolis East in February 1962, when he was appointed a stipendiary magistrate for Middleton and Annapolis County.
 He was subsequently appointed a judge for the county court of Nova Scotia third district in 1963, a judge for the Nova Scotia divorce court in 1966, and a judge for the trial division of the Nova Scotia Supreme Court in 1968.
 He also served as a registrar for the Annapolis County probate court, was one of the founding members of the Western Counties Bar Association, and retired from his judicial career in 1981.

 Dowell continued as the secretary-treasurer of the MAHA until 1968, when the New Brunswick Amateur Hockey Association separated and became its own CAHA branch.
 He remained as treasurer of the MAHA until 1974, when it was dissolved and replaced by the Nova Scotia Hockey Association (NSHA) and the Prince Edward Island Hockey Association.
 He served as treasurer of the NSHA until retiring in 1986.